Dillongc21/udemy-react-redux/README.md

 # Keto Tracker

-A web app that will allow me to track my progress on the ketogenic diet.
+A web app that will allow the user to track his/her progress on the ketogenic diet.